nathanl/searchlight/README.md

   # `City` here is an ActiveRecord model (see notes below on the adapter)
   search_on City.includes(:country)

-  # This defines the options the search understands.
-Supply any combination of them.
   searches :name, :continent, :country_name_like, :is_megacity

   # This simple method is auto-defined by the ActiveRecord adapter; that's all it does.